jjpd777/kaggle_dogs_vs_cats/README.md

 ## Data Pipeline:
+_Make sure you install all the requirements from the requirements.txt file_.
 ### 1) Extracting features using _ResNet50_:
 - After downloading the dataset, I used the _ResNet50_ model from _Keras.applications_ with _ImageNet_ weights and without the fully connected layers.
 - The extracted feature vectors had shape (1x100352) and were saved in an HDF5 file.